bryan-snyder/Altar-of-Dagon-WordPress-Theme/README.md

 #Plugins:
 At this point only Akismet is installed.
 I'm not going to track what plugin's I'm using, only ones I create myself that are necessary for the theme to function properly.

+If you're dying to know if I'm using any third party plug-in's... check my .gitignore file, you'll see me blocking them.